 The distance from the light at which shadow falloff begins. -1.0 turns off shadow falloff.
 This is used along with Shadow Max Distance to create a false fade for shadows that are reduced or cut off by the Shadow Max Distance parameter.
 Below is an example with both parameters being used and the falloff is increased.
-From the left we have Off, 0.25 and then 1.0.
 Note this parameter may impact performance on complex lighting setups.